 Equipment-wise, I use a 9ft 5# rod for dry fly fishing.
 Attached to the floating line is a 9ft 5X copolymer leader tipped with a 3 to 4 ft length of 3lb fluorocarbon.

-Overall, these paradun flies fish and cast well, are highly visible, and relatively easy to tie.
-I hope this article stimulates you to tie some and to test on your local river or on a trip to fish the Welsh Dee at Llangollen.
+These paradun flies fish and cast well, are highly visible, and are relatively easy to tie.
+I hope this article stimulates you to tie some and to test on your local river or on a trip to fish the Welsh Dee.

 Cracking fly Andrew , great article